‘Teen Mom’ Stars Kailyn Lowry & Briana DeJesus Reignite Feud Over Maternity Photo & Chris Lopez

-Kailyn Lowry and Briana DeJesus are feuding as soon as once more, this time over a boudoir maternity picture shoot and accusations towards Kailyn’s child daddy Chris Lopez.
+Kailyn Lowry and Briana DeJesus are feuding as soon as once more, this time over a boudoir maternity photograph shoot and accusations in opposition to Kailyn’s child daddy Chris Lopez.

-Teen Mother 2 co-stars Kailyn Lowry, 27, and Briana DeJesus, 25, are feuding in public as soon as once more The drama first began on March 1, when Kail posted an Instagram picture of herself bare in a barn, subsequent to a small horse in Iceland.
+Teen Mother 2 co-stars Kailyn Lowry, 27, and Briana DeJesus, 25, are feuding in public as soon as once more The drama first began on March 1, when Kail posted an Instagram photograph of herself bare in a barn, subsequent to a small horse in Iceland.
 It was meant to be a boudoir shot displaying off her pregnant stomach.
-Sadly, the feedback part was lower than variety about Kailyn’s picture.
-She ended up taking it down due to the entire negativity.
-However loads of followers took a screengrab of it, so it would dwell on endlessly with Kailyn’s haters
+Sadly, the feedback part was lower than sort about Kailyn’s photograph.
+She ended up taking it down due to all the negativity.
+However loads of followers took a screengrab of it, so it should reside on perpetually with Kailyn’s haters

-Twitter consumer @GabbbyD posted the boudoir pic and wrote the tough remark, “No mam,” to which Briana left a collection of laughing so exhausting they had been crying emoji’s.
+Twitter consumer @GabbbyD posted the boudoir pic and wrote the cruel remark, “No mam,” to which Briana left a sequence of laughing so laborious they had been crying emoji’s.
 That’s when Kailyn jumped in on March 2 and responded, “Posting this photo didn’t go as planned. #yikes but remember the time shock posted the video y’all having sex?”

 That was a swipe at when Briana was relationship a person named Shakiel Brown — nicknamed Shock — in 2015.
-She broke up him when he cheated on her and he or she refused to talk to him after the cut up.
+She broke up him when he cheated on her and she or he refused to talk to him after the cut up.
 As revenge, Shock posted some sexual movies of Brianna on Twitter, to which he later was charged with one felony rely of video voyeurism.
-Bri didn’t take effectively to Kailyn’s bringing again a really dangerous reminiscence from 5 years in the past.
-So she hit again by citing Chris Lopez, the daddy of Kailyn’s unborn child and her two-year-old son Lux, accusing him of beating Kailyn up.
+Bri didn’t take effectively to Kailyn’s bringing again a really unhealthy reminiscence from 5 years in the past.
+So she hit again by mentioning Chris Lopez, the daddy of Kailyn’s unborn child and her two-year-old son Lux, accusing him of beating Kailyn up.
 “Girl shut the f**k up!
 Lol go continue getting beat up by Chris,” Bri responded.

 Lady shut the fuck up!
 Lol go proceed getting beat up by Chris ✌🏼 lol